- Published on

 return auth.sasl_mechanism

-This becomes even more useful when we split the SASLSSLAuthentication
+This becomes even more useful when we split the SASLSSLAuthentication class by sasl_mechanism into two new classes.

 class PlainAuthentication: